HelgaListopad/webix-react-complex-widgets/README.md

 Webix-React demo with a Jet-based Complex Widget
 ================

-This repo contains examples of importing Webix [Complex Widgets](https://webix.com/widget/complex-widgets/) into a React App.
+This repo contains examples of importing Webix [Complex Widgets](https://webix.com/widget/complex-widgets/) into a React App.<br/>
 By default, the demo shows how to initialize the [**File Manager**](https://webix.com/filemanager/), but it can be replaced with any of Webix Complex Widgets.

-The example is based on the [default demo from Webix Github](https://github.com/webix-hub/react-demo).
+The example is based on the [default demo from Webix Github](https://github.com/webix-hub/react-demo). <br/>
 The general idea of integration is described in the related [README section](https://github.com/webix-hub/react-demo#creating-custom-webix-react-component) of this package.

 Webpack configuration and basic dependencies in package.json is the default outcome of the `yarn eject` command.
 The initial project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-By default, Webix and File Manager will be fetched from npm, so make sure you have signed in to our [private @xbs scope](https://docs.webix.com/desktop__install.html#installingwithnpm).
+By default, Webix and File Manager will be fetched from npm, so make sure you have signed in to our [private @xbs scope](https://docs.webix.com/desktop__install.html#installingwithnpm). <br/>
 **Note**: NPM always provides access to the latest versions of packages, so credentials are valid only while the license is active.

 How to Start
 ----------------

-Run `npm install` and `npm start`.
+Run `npm install` and `npm start`. <br/>
 Open `http://localhost:3000` to view the demo in the browser.

 The page will be reloading while you are editing form fields.